Avent-App/capstone-planning/planning/project_plan.md

 ## Pages/Screens

-List all the pages and screens in the app.
-Include wireframes for at least 3 of them.
+List all the pages and screens in the app: (notion link)[https://advent-app.notion.site/User-Stories-79d0cbdd1d9a43939e414bf0a25b5584]

 ## Data Model